ulfk/expression-interpreter/README.md

 - brackets as needed for grouping parts of the expression
 - spaces are allowed anywhere in the expression.

-The expression must be given as string to the constuctor of ExpressionInterpreter.
-To calculate the value of the expression the method CalculateWith can be called with a list of the variable values to be used in the calculation.
+The expression must be given as string to the constuctor of `ExpressionInterpreter`.
+To calculate the value of the expression the method `CalculateWith` can be called with a list of the variable values to be used in the calculation.

 Some expression examples:
 - 3 + 4